Solar HVAC Design

 Consider a heat pump for heating your pool or spa.
 They do not take up roof space that could otherwise be used for solar panels.
 Also, they can extract heat from the air even when it’s cold, raining or dark.
 They are ideal for heating during shoulder seasons to extend your swimming season.

 Your hydronic heat pump may be suitable for heating your pool or spa if your water volume is less than 30,000 litres.
-Your hydronic heat pump will need a suitable heat exchanger to separate the corrosive pool water from your hydronic heat pump.
+It will need a suitable external heat exchanger and additional hydronic circuit added to your hydronic heat pump system.

-If your pool is larger than 30,000 litres, then a dedicated pool heat pump will be more appropriate.
+If your pool is larger than 30,000 litres, then a dedicated pool heat pump may be more appropriate.
+Contact us to explore your best option.

 Hydrosol image of Stiebel Eltron 14kW model WPL25ACS hydronic heat pump installation